 What is the Stone Age Diet?

 The Stone Age Diet, also known as the Paleolithic (Paleo) Diet or the Caveman Diet, is a diet plan.
 It is based on the nutritional habits of the Paleolithic men.
 This diet is thought to be more in sync with our bodies ability to digest more natural foods.
 It revolves around the consumption of meat, eggs, vegetables, berries and nuts and seeds.
 The Paleo diet excludes all grains, dairy products and carbohydrate vegetables as they were unknown in that period.
 The Stone Age Diet is believed to influence positively a number of health conditions, including allergies, poor digestion, hypertension, obesity.
-The Natural University of Natural Medicine many more pros of the Paleo diet.
+The Natural University of Natural Medicine shares many more pros of the Paleo diet.
+The stone age food menu may seem limiting as first but Paleolithic diet recipes are easier than you think.

 Why The Paleo Diet?

 Since 2010, the Paleo diet has become the favorite of many people.
 Besides helping lose weight and become healthier, the Stone Age diet may prevent the development of modern day illnesses and reduce the severity of symptoms for those already suffering.
 Because the foods that are allowed on the diet are all natural and organic, it is also highly recommended for those who have bowel and stomach problems or who suffer from intolerances or allergies.
 However, those who are just starting on the Stone Age diet may find it difficult to plan a menu that is tasty and filling.
 Especially when they are suddenly faced with the huge amount of foods that are no longer allowed.
 If this is you then read on for some menu suggestions that are tasty and will soon become firm favorites.

 Paleo Breakfast Ideas